zhengsophia/67960-RIViT/index.md

 $R$ is the relative positional encoding matrix, mapping each pair of tokens to a $dim$-length vector.

 ### 4.4.
 Training

+#### 4.4.1.
+Models

+Using the convolutional patch embedding and positional encodings described above, we train three types of ViTs for comparison.

+1. Vanilla ViT: Learned encodings.
+2. Sinusoidal ViT: Sinusoidal encodings.
+3. Relative ViT: Relative encodings.

+For each, we train a model that uses fixed length patch embeddings and another model that uses our convolutional patch embedding.
+While only the latter will be used to evaluate on larger image sizes, the non-convolutional model serves as a baseline for comparison.

 ---